Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: The Great Questions

-What do you have hidden up your sleeve?
+Will technology save or destroy us?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in the...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend 15-20 minutes answering the question in the voice...

-Is it better to seek financial advice from people your own age than people younger or older than you?
+What would you do if you walked past an injured bird on your way to the grocery store?
 Journaling prompt: Spend 15-20 minutes writing your answer in the spirit of exploring yourself and the world around you.
 If you can answer with a simple “yes” or “no,” explain the sources or implications of your response.
-Fiction writing prompt: Write a scene that forces a character in your story to answer the...
+Fiction writing prompt: Write a scene that forces a character in your story to answer the question, or spend...

 « Previous Entries Next Entries »